PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-05 18:25:46
+Last updated: 2024-04-05 18:26:20
-Random Quote: Time without purpose is a prison. - Jessica
+Random Quote: The "no more surprises"-thing is the best part of being married. - Lily Aldrin